If you’ve never decoupaged before or just have some questions, use this resource to learn how to Mod Podge. Includes FAQs, videos, how-tos and more!

 Even the Outdoor and Dishwasher Safe formulas are only highly water-resistant.

-If you want to make your project waterproof, I recommend a clear, outdoor (or Enamel) acrylic sealer when your project is complete.
+If you want to make your project essentially waterproof, I recommend a clear acrylic sealer or resin when your project is complete.
 Make sure that the final layer of decoupage is completely dry before spraying.

 It feels dry within an hour, but I wouldn’t hang up a project or use it until it’s been dry for 24 hours.
 For Hard Coat, the recommended dry time is 72 hours.
 Since Hard Coat is typically used on furniture, wait for 72 hours before putting anything on the furniture.